Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Collection Points

-volta Machines
+volta Points

 2,500 units installed in retail establishments, equipped with digital registration systems.